How to Clean Wax Brushes with Ease

 If you’re a DIYer and have had the pleasure of working with paints and wax, you already know the kind of impact they can make in projects no matter how big or small.

 The power of paint and wax continues to amaze me even after all these years!

 While I’m perfectly content using a lint-free cloth or even an old tee shirt to apply wax, there’s just something special about the way a wax brush gets into all the nooks and crannies to really help a piece come to life.

 In the beginning, I had no idea how to clean wax brushes.
 Until one day, I found myself totally out of mineral spirits and a long way from town.

 Undeterred, I discovered an alternative that worked out so well it’s a method I continue to use to this day and you can too!

 Here’s a look at how to clean wax brushes with ease…

 Every time I get finished doing a DIY European Oak weathering technique, my brush almost always looks like this.

-To clean the brush, you can either pour canola oil directly over the brush bristles or you can dip the bristles into a paper bowl filled with a bit of oil.
+To clean the brush, you can either pour canola oil directly over the brush bristles or you can dip the bristles into a bowl filled with a small amount of oil.

 Work the oil into the bristles where the wax has been.
 It gets kind of messy so you may want to use gloves for this part.